 The Shadow Creature of West Virginia looks a bit like the creature from the Alien movie franchise.
-It is said to stand at 8 feet tall with an exoskeleton and huge teeth.
+It is said to stand 8 feet tall with an exoskeleton and also sports huge teeth.

 Legend states that it once attacked and mutilated a small group of Union soldiers during the Civil War.